digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/performance.rst

 ----------------------

-A Daml workflow can be computationally arbitrarily complex, performing lots of computation (cpu!) or fetching many contracts (io!), and involve different numbers of parties, participants, and synchronizers.
+A Daml workflow can be computationally arbitrarily complex, performing lots of computation (cpu!) or fetching many contracts (io!), and involve different numbers of parties, participants, and sync domains.
 Canton nodes store their entire data in the storage layer (database), with additional indexes.
 Every workflow and topology is different, and therefore, sizing requirements depend on the Daml application that is going to run, and on the resource requirements of the storage layer.
 Therefore, to obtain sizing estimates you must measure the resource usage